-Candidates could understand independence movements to cover the following: reasons for their foundation; form of opposition faced; leadership; membership; organization; chronology; methods used to obtain independence - for example, legal, peaceful, aggressive; success (or failure, but this is unlikely.)
+Candidates could understand independence movements to cover the following: reasons for their foundation; form of opposition faced; leadership; membership; organization; chronology; methods used to obtain independence, for example, legal, peaceful, aggressive; success or failure.
 The points above need to be compared and contrasted.
 It is not necessary to go beyond the obtaining of independence.